python-poetry/poetry/docs/docs/pyproject.md

     If your `pyproject.toml` file still references `poetry` directly as a build backend, you should update it to reference `poetry_core` instead.

+## private

+Setting this to `true` marks the project as private.
+This will prevent using public PYPI repository by default when running `poetry publish`.
+Publishing will require using `-r` option for projects mark as private.